florimondmanca/djangorestframework-api-key/README.md

 1. Fork the repo
 2. Clone it on your local
-3. Install dependencies with Pipenv: `$ pipenv install`
+3. Install dependencies with Pipenv: `$ pipenv install --dev`
 4. Activate using `$ pipenv shell`

 ### Tests